-The Forum was established some three years ago with the remit to increase the awareness of MDS through education, setting up regional MDS registries and increasing the recruitment of MDS patients to National and International trials throughout the UK.
+This is the specialist haematologist Forum which was established some six years ago with the remit to increase the awareness of MDS through education, setting up regional MDS registries and increasing the recruitment of MDS patients to National and International trials throughout the UK.

 This is a global and worldwide MDS awareness project looking at many aspects of MDS, including ageism in the treatment of this condition.
 It states the point that all patients, regardless of age should be offered the same high standard of care and must have access to the same treatment options.

 Please check the website and read the stories from patients all over the world.

 This is an awareness campaign now led by the MDS Alliance, a coalition of world-wide patient groups.

 In September 2013, it was decided to make this a formal alliance.

 More news will follow in early 2014.

 This is a new booklet published by the EMHF (European Men’s Health Forum) destined to recently diagnosed MDS patients, their family and friends.
 As this is a brand new publication, we need your feedback – do you find it useful, anything you particularly like or dislike?
 Please email us your comments on email@example.com

 This booklet is available in addition to the standard MDS Foundation booklet.